-The business underwritten has a worldwide spread and comprises business assumed through single risk writings, reinsurance treaties, Lloyd's market consortia and coverage provided through third party delegated underwriting authorities.
+Overall the portfolio has a worldwide spread and comprises business assumed through single risk writings, reinsurance treaties, Lloyd's market consortia and coverage provided through third party delegated underwriting authorities.

-The largest book of business continues to be the direct and facultative property book.
-It is built around a number of long-standing relationships with managing general agents, supplemented with an open-market book of predominantly small commercial and homeowners' business and a UK commercial combined book for small to medium enterprises.
-The latter packages property with both employer's and public liability risks.
-The property account has grown with the AUA office in Sydney underwriting Australasian property and business interruption business on both a delegated authority basis through third party coverholders and on an open-market basis.
+The largest book of business remains the direct and facultative property account.
+It is built around a number of long-standing relationships with managing general agents from around the world, with a focus on the USA, supplemented with a modest open-market book of predominantly small commercial and homeowners' business.
+We also underwrite a UK commercial combined book for small to medium enterprises that along with property lines gives coverage for both employers' and public liability risks.
+The overall property account continues to grow with the AUA office in Sydney underwriting Australasian property and business interruption business via delegated authorities through third party coverholders and open-market risks.